 This fun pub right in the heart of downtown is going through a major rebrand.
 With a completely new menu, drink and style, I’m excited to see all the new and fun things that this place will bring.

-Currently, as Devlin’s Advocate, the food is classic pub with a twist.
+Currently, as Hudson Public House, the food is classic pub with a twist.
 From butter chicken to fish tacos to deep-fried pickles, it seriously has it all.
 But I’m most excited about is their drink menu to be updated since they only have two cider options! 😉

 Who says healthy can’t be delicious?
 The Healthy Rabbit is one of the few vegetarian-only options in Brantford.
 This plant-based restaurant specializes in its handcrafted bowls.
 You can try one of their flavours or make up your own!